ismaelc/ollama-utility/README.md

 (open http://localhost:8000)
 ```

-If `RunOllamaUtility.ps1` indicates you need Python, simply type "Python" in the same Terminal to open up Microsoft Store where you can get/install Python from.
+If a message indicates you need Python, simply type "Python" in the same Terminal to open up Microsoft Store to download/install Python.

 ## Maintenance Commands